Skip to main content

 Is there a real external world, or is reality dependent on consciousness

-My thoughts on a stimulating discussion of YouTube on whether there a real external world out there or is it something we can never know?
+My thoughts on a stimulating discussion of YouTube on whether there is a real external world out there or is it something we can never know?

 https://youtu.be/HOEFxD5mSLc?si=eXouSVBnMukch4hh